emiljensengit/dkfds-docs/README.md

 ### Building the documentation with gulp

-Some parts of the documentation are built using [gulp](http://gulpjs.com/).

 To work on the site, clone a local copy of this repository.
 Then open a terminal and run the following commands to install project dependencies:

 ```sh